emdonahue/asv/README.md

 Tabular text data manipulation using ASCII control characters as table structure.
 Usage: asv SUBCOMMAND [ARGUMENTS...]

+Global Options:
+	-F	Sets the field separator.
+Default: \036
+	-R	Sets the record separator.
+If anything other than newline or null, some subcommands may not work properly.
+Default: \0

 Subcommands:
-	asv2tsv [ASV]	Converts ASV into a tsv. awk [OPTION]...
+	--help|-h|help [SUBCOMMAND]	Prints help text for SUBCOMMAND.
+If SUBCOMMAND omitted, prints list of subcommands. asv2tsv [ASV]	Converts ASV into a tsv. awk [OPTION]...
 Runs awk on the rows of the asv on stdin. check [ASV]	Checks the integrity of the ASV in terms of column count and datatype consistency and presence of nulls. count [ASV]	Aggregates and counts unique rows.
+Assumes sorted input.
 Equivalent to uniq -c but formatted as an asv. cut [OPTION]...
 Acts like unix cut on the asv using field names or ids. head N [ASV]	Prints the first N rows. header HEADER...
-Sets the headers for the asv supplied on stdin to the list of HEADERS.
+Sets the headers for the asv supplied on stdin to the list of HEADERS. group FIELD[,FIELD]...
-	--help|-h|help [SUBCOMMAND]	Prints help text for SUBCOMMAND.
-If SUBCOMMAND omitted, prints list of subcommands. group FIELD[,FIELD]...
 [ASV]	Creates an grouped column at position 1 by concatenating and sorting values from the comma-separated list of fields.
 The fields are then removed from the table until it is unjoined.
 Useful for aggregate functions and multi-column joins. join [OPTION]...
 FILE1 FILE2	Runs unix join on the two files. less [ASV]	Lightly formats the table and pipes it to less for inspection.